Nutrition for Anorexia, Bulimia, and Other Eating Disorders

 More importantly, our culinary training program helps patients learn how to prepare nutritional meals once they go home.
-Activities include maintenance and harvesting or our herb and vegetable garden, hands-on use of shared kitchen equipment, food shopping, meal planning and practice of necessary cooking skills.
+Activities include maintaining and harvesting our herb and vegetable garden, using shared kitchen equipment, food shopping, meal planning, and practicing necessary cooking skills.
 These activities help the patient to develop a more positive relationship with food and teach them how to meet their nutritional needs.

 Nutrition therapy is crucial for patients with eating disorders, and it is a challenging process for many reasons.
 Maintaining good physical and psychological health goes hand in hand with adequately nourishing the body and having a healthy body weight.
 If the body isn’t well-nourished, the brain won’t function properly, making it difficult for the patient to engage fully in her treatment.

 For this reason, the foundation of eating disorder treatment at The Meadows Ranch is nourishment.
 Our Registered Dietitians (RD) make sure that every patient is receiving the correct meal plan with the appropriate number of calories for her individual weight restoration or weight maintenance needs.

 The first step in working toward proper nourishment is a thorough nutrition assessment and the development of an individualized plan of care.
 During the evaluation, the RD discovers the history of the eating disorder, including restricting, exercising, binging, and/or purging behaviors.
 This meeting also allows the RD to learn the patient’s motivation for treatment and recovery.